Shelf Company Switzerland: Buy a Ready-Made AG or GmbH

 Can I buy a shelf company in any Swiss canton?

-Lawsupport maintains its shelf company inventory in Zug.
+Morgan Hartley Consulting maintains its shelf company inventory in Zug.
 If you require a shelf company registered in another canton, availability depends on current stock.
 For cantons where no shelf company is available, a fresh company formation is the practical alternative.
+Redomiciliation from Zug to another canton is possible after purchase.

 How long does the full transfer process take?

-From signing the share purchase agreement to receiving the updated Commercial Register extract: typically 5-10 business days.
+From signing the share purchase agreement to receiving the updated Commercial Register extract: typically 5-10 business days for Stage 1, plus another 5-10 business days for Stage 2.
 The notarial deed and share transfer happen within 1-2 days; the remaining time is Commercial Register processing.

 Is a shelf company suitable for a holding structure?